If you are using Pinterest for a while, Then you might have heard about the term “Pinterest Smart Feed.”

 It is just because those bloggers with thousands of page views have cracked the Pinterest Algorithm formula and they know how Pinterest actually works.

-It’s not about pinning, creating boards, optimizing for SEO etc (Yes ! they do matter), instead it is about how Pinterest works behind the scene.
+- It’s not about pinning, creating boards, optimizing for Algorithmic SEO, etc (Yes ! they do matter), instead, it is about how Pinterest works behind the scene.

-You have often notice that whenever you logged onto your dashboard, you are set to see a batch of new pins and if you refresh the page then the new batch of some other pins will come up.
+You have often notice that whenever you log into your dashboard, you are set to see a batch of new pins and if you refresh the page then the new batch of some other pins will come up.

 And this happens on almost every social media platform.

-- Let me tell you, Smart feed is actually responsible for this functionality.
+- Let me tell you, Smart feed is what that actually responsible for this functionality.

 So, in this post, I’ll show you how this Pinterest Smart Feed actually works and how you can expect your pins to be shown on those batches most often.
 But before that let me explain to you,